Strawberry-Dog-Farm/website/_pages/about-farm.md

 ![Laura and friends sorting Swiss chard.](/assets/images/swiss_chard_and_friends.jpg)

 Strawberry Dog Farm is a diverse growing operation producing fresh vegetables, herbs, and flowers.
-Located in Beverly, MA, we lease half an acre from the New Entry Sustainable Farming Project, an organization that supports new farmers in building sustainable, equitable food systems.
+We started in 2023 in Beverly, MA, where we leased a quarter-acre plot from the New Entry Sustainable Farming Project, an organization that supports new farmers in building sustainable, equitable food systems.
+In 2026, we moved to Oxford, MA.

 ![Zinnias growing in the field](/assets/images/zinnias_in_field.jpg)

 Since our start in 2023 on a quarter-acre plot, we’ve grown steadily—expanding to half an acre in 2024.
-As we head into our third growing season in 2025, we’re excited to continue deepening our roots in the community and the land.
+As we head into our fourth growing season in 2026, we’re excited to continue deepening our roots in the community and the land.

 ![Baby plants growing in the greenhouse.](/assets/images/seed_trays.jpg)
 ![Greg planting some seeds using the Jang seeder.](/assets/images/greg_jang.jpg)